 Towards the end of 2009 it was acknowledged that there existed the need for all counter-human trafficking parties to work together nationally, as the nature of the crime requires a joint response if it is to be addressed effectively.

 During 2010, research and workshops were conducted to determine a base for the Network and to identify which gaps and strategic imperatives should be addressed.

 The National Freedom Network (NFN) was formally launched in May 2011, and has since grown to be a solid national network of counter-human trafficking role players across South Africa.

 To establish and maintain a national Network of role players and stake holders working together against human trafficking.

 To serve the Network through empowering, equipping and encouraging Network partners.
-We do this by being a point of connection, a channel of communication and a network of collaboration for the counter-human trafficking community.
+We do this primarily by being a point of connection, a channel of communication and a network of collaboration for the counter-human trafficking community.